|

 Wood Ducks |

 Salamanders are a sensitive amphibian.
-They have a narrow
+They have a

-available.
-It has been the practice, on Little Beaver Creek and the small
+when it becomes available.
+It has been the practice, on Little Beaver

-tributary that flows into it of retaining a well-developed canopy.
-In
+Creek and the small tributary that flows into it of retaining a

-the past, no debris from the stream has been removed.
-There has been reforestation
+well-developed canopy.
+In the past, no debris from the stream has been

-of areas where the canopy has become thin through the work of the beaver.
+become thin through the work of the beaver.
+Consequently, salamanders

-Consequently, salamanders are common in our riparian areas.
+are common in our riparian areas.

 |